 Save time and effort

-Returns are costly and time-consuming, and you run short of both when you are flooded with festive cheer.
-In addition to being as specific and detailed as possible with your Return and Refund policy, make sure it’s also displayed prominently at crucial decision points to ensure your customers have all the answers about returns, exchanges, and refunds well in advance.
-It will not only reduce incessant WISMO calls to your support team but also improve the customer shopping experience.
+Returns are costly and time-consuming, and you run short of both when flooded with festive cheer.
+In addition to being as specific and detailed as possible with your Return and Refund policy, ensure it’s also displayed prominently at crucial decision points to ensure your customers have all the answers about returns, exchanges, and refunds well in advance.
+It will reduce incessant WISMO calls to your support team and improve the customer shopping experience.

 Minimize fraudulent returns

-The chances of fake or fraudulent returns increase when you allow returns, and this can come as a double blow to your business’s bottom line.
-The retailers have to endure the cost of shipping and holding along with the uncertainty of whether the items will ever be sold again.
-A clear Return and Refund policy is a great way to warn customers who always intend to return the items that you reserve the right to refuse returns from them as a penalty for this shopping behavior.
+The chances of fake or fraudulent returns increase when you allow returns, which can double blow your business’s bottom line.
+The retailers must endure the cost of shipping and holding and the uncertainty of whether the items will ever be sold again.
+A clear Return and Refund policy is a great way to warn customers who always intend to return the items that you reserve the right to refuse returns as a penalty for this shopping behavior.

 Reduce cost and retain revenue

-Returns can become too costly for your business if you are already selling at a low price.
-To minimize the cost of returns and improve customer retention, offer easy exchange options or store credit as a return resolution in addition to including restrictions on what is accepted for exchange and up to what period.
+Returns can become too costly for your business if you sell cheaply.
+To minimize the cost of returns and improve customer retention, offer easy exchange options or store credit as a return resolution and include restrictions on what is accepted for exchange and up to what period.

 For example, if a customer returns a product and lists “color” as the return reason, you can offer a different color of the same product as an exchange.

-Moreover, BCFM is an excellent time for customers to buy four things at a price of one, leading to more sales and an even higher return rate.
-With AfterShip Returns Center, you can counter the increased events of bracketing and avoid unnecessary returns with smart eligibility rules for:
+Moreover, BCFM is an excellent time for customers to buy four things at one price, leading to more sales and an even higher return rate.
+With AfterShip Returns, you can counter the increased events of bracketing and avoid unnecessary returns with smart eligibility rules for:

 - Returns window